lankydan/corda-service-trackby-flows/README.md

 # Corda Services

-This project focuses on using a Corda service inside of a Flow.
-The blog post written with this code contains extra information that the code does not contain.
+This project focuses on using `ServiceHub.trackBy` to observe the saving of states and how to do so without causing deadlock.

 # Structure: